blank-4/Les_Quatre_Mages/README.md

 - **You will have to create an User Documentation explaning how the it can use your web app**
 ## Scoring scale (/20)
 ### Code & documentation (/5)
-- Code comments
+- Code comments ( Done )
 - Technical documentation (API & setup)
 - User documentation
-- Code conventions & organisation (indentation, variable and functions names, etc.)
+- Code conventions & organisation (indentation, variable and functions names, etc.) ( Done )
-- Git & Github
+- Git & Github ( Done )
 ### Functionnalities (/5)
 - Login, signup, logout, edit user
 - Can play the game